All projects

 Eight job sources, eight different data shapes

 Every job source returns data differently.
-Salary ranges exist in some sources and not others.
-Company logos, apply URLs, job types, and location fields are all formatted differently per source.
 The normalisation layer maps every source response to a single internal Job type.
 Adding a new source means writing a new mapper, not changing the application code.
-Deduplication is handled at the database level by a unique constraint on (user_id, source, external_id).

 PDF text extraction is unreliable across different PDF generators

 PDFs generated by word processors, design tools, and CV builders all encode text differently.
-Some use standard FlateDecode compression, some use encoding schemes that the custom parser cannot handle cleanly.
-The CV rebuilding feature exists precisely for this case: when the extracted text comes out garbled, the AI uses the noisy text as input and reconstructs a clean, properly formatted CV.
-It is not a perfect solution but it handles the common cases.
+The CV rebuilding feature exists precisely for this case: when the extracted text comes out garbled, the AI reconstructs a clean, properly formatted CV.

 Rate limiting AI features without killing the experience